Why does Cline think insuring more people has a “negative impact on healthcare”?

 I think we know the answer.

-If Cline was serious about preventing partisan gerrymandering, he would have supported the For the People Act, which would have restricted it nationwide.
+If Cline was serious about preventing partisan gerrymandering, he could have supported the For the People Act, which would have restricted it nationwide.
 Of course he opposed it.

 Sorry, Congressman.
 Once again, your outrage at Democrats is nakedly partisan and selective.